What's Alexander Technique?

 What is the Interactive Teaching Method (ITM) of teaching the Alexander Technique?

-So, while a teacher can help you immensely, learning this work means you can ultimately control and responsibility for your own journey.
-And... you can improve no matter how old you are.
+So, while a teacher can help you immensely, learning this work gives you control and responsibility for your own journey.
+And you can improve no matter how old you are.
 Please believe me, when life appears to promise nothing but deterioration, this is seriously good news!
 For some time now, neuroscience has been confirming what Alexander wrote 100 years ago, that there need be no age limit for improvement, given the right 'tools'.
 I'm not promising a cure for arthritis - I wish!
-AT sadly can't do that; but it can be immensely helpful with managing your condition and ameliorating some of the difficulties, helping you to live your best possible life.
+AT can't do that; but it can be immensely helpful with managing and ameliorating chronic conditions, helping you to live your best possible life.

 What are the benefits?

 The process may not always look like much 'from the outside', but it often leads to extraordinary changes in mind and body.
 People who learn this work often report increases in lightness, energy, more ease and pleasure in movement, greater calm and control over their responses, improved reasoning skills and a general sense of improved wellbeing.